6 Ways to Jumpstart Your Sunflower Stand

 The North Dakota State University (NDSU) Sunflower Nitrogen Calculator is another popular way to determine how much N to apply.
 It uses economic and research studies instead of yield goals to recommend the right N rate for your crop.

-Sunflowers are a good crop for Variable Rate Technology (VRT), so if your equipment is capable, I recommend working with your agronomist to use a precision ag application like the R7® Tool to generate field performance potential for every acre.
+Sunflowers are a good crop for Variable Rate Technology (VRT), so if your equipment is capable, I recommend working with your agronomist to use a precision ag application to generate field performance potential for every acre.
 They can identify the best-producing zones, where higher N levels should be placed, and the lower-producing zones, where less N should be applied.
 As far as timing is concerned, most farmers opt to apply N in the spring to reduce the potential for leaching or denitrification.

 3. Plant into clean fields